royalaid/abi-fetch/README.md

 ### Available Networks

-The tool supports many EVM-compatible networks.
+The tool supports many EVM-compatible networks, including:
+- Ethereum Mainnet
+- Base
+- Optimism
+- Arbitrum
+- Polygon
+- BNB Smart Chain
+- And many more testnets

 Run the application without arguments to see a list of available networks:

 ```bash
 bun run src/index.ts